How To on Raising Healthy Quail

 - clean, fresh water daily

-- protein rich food – quail require 21% to 25%, chicks need closer to 30%
+- protein-rich food – quail require 21% to 25%, chicks need closer to 30%

-- insure that food is no moldy
+- ensure that food is not moldy

-- do not over crowd their pen/enclosure
+- do not overcrowd their pen/enclosure

 Quail Housing

-Quail are small, tasty, little birds that are easy prey for a sneaky predator.
+Quail are small, tasty, little birds that are easy prey for sneaky predators.
 Whether you are building an indoor hutch or an outdoor run, pay special attention to ensure all nooks and crannies are addressed and eliminated.
-Even the smallest opening can be just enough for a raccoon, or slinky rat to sneak into and start a quail massacre.

 Our quail liked to stick their heads through the cage.
 Which was not an issue for a few months and then a raccoon found them one night.
 We fixed it so they can no longer stick their heads out.

 Quail housing options include floor pens as well as colony cages or individual cages that are elevated off of the floor.
 You can use rabbit hutches for an easy cage.
 We do.
+Just replace the latches with something a little harder for raccoons to open.

 Feeding Coturnix Quail